 Training on Self-neglect: Cumbria Safeguarding Adults Board - YouTube

-The session provides best practice and multi-agency guidance when working with adults who have care and support needs who self-neglect,
+The session provides best practice and multi-agency guidance when working with adults who have care and support needs who self-neglect.

-National Safeguarding Adults Week 2023
+National Safeguarding Adults Week 2024

-National Safeguarding Adults Week is co-ordinated by The Ann Craft Trust and is an opportunity for organisations to come together to raise awareness of important safeguarding issues.
+National Safeguarding Adults Week is coordinated by The Ann Craft Trust and is an opportunity for organisations to come together to raise awareness of important safeguarding issues.
 The aim is to highlight key safeguarding key issues, start conversations and raise awareness of safeguarding best practice.

-National Safeguarding Adults Week 5-Minute Briefings
+National Safeguarding Adults Week-Daily 5-Minute Briefings

 Newsletters